Barbara Love: Early life

 Love was born on February 27, 1937, and grew up in Ridgewood, New Jersey.
 Her Danish father was a hosiery manufacturer.
 The king of Denmark decorated him for his role during the war as an underground agent.
 He also worked for Radio Free Europe.
 Her mother, Lois Love, whose ancestors were from colonial Massachusetts, was involved in community activities.
 Love had two brothers.

 At 12 years of age as a competitive swimmer, she was the first person in New Jersey to break the record of the 100 yard freestyle in under a minute.

 Love had several potential areas of contention with her parents as a Democratic lesbian feminist.
 The most significant concern of her "far right" Republican parents was that she was a Democrat.
 She became isolated from the rest of the family because she had friends who were not Protestants or Country Club members and many that were poor.
 She also "wondered why women had to be in the kitchen while men were in the living room discussing things of world import."

-Love began having crushes on girls in middle school, but didn't realize she was a lesbian and didn't have anyone to talk to about her feelings.
+Love began having crushes on girls in middle school, but did not realize she was a lesbian and did not have anyone to talk to about her feelings.
 In 1968 she told her mother she was gay.
 Her mother's response was "First to thine own self be true".
 Lois Love supported her daughter in gay rights and pride marches and in the founding of the now national Parents of Gays (PFLAG).